-He said he talked to the man for an hour and 27 minutes, and at the end was given another number to call to make arrangements to pay to get the warrants cleared up.
+He said he talked to the man for an hour and 27 minutes, and at the end, he was given another number to call to make arrangements to pay to for the warrants.

-The victim checked the number listed on his phone as the number of the caller and it was one of the numbers for the sheriff's office.
-However, it is possible to get an app that allows the caller to indicate any number the caller wants to have appear.
+The victim checked the caller's number, and it was one of the numbers for the Sheriff's Office.
+However, there is an app that allows a caller to choose any number to display on the receiver's phone.

-The victim followed directions to go and obtain six prepaid cars, five for \$500 each and one for \$200.
+The victim followed directions to go and obtain six prepaid cards, five for \$500 each and one for \$200.
 He was then allegedly told to scratch off the back and give the man the number so he could verify he had gotten the card.